Pears (soap): Historical overview

-Pears' unique manufacturing process required the soap to be dried for up to thirteen weeks so that the alcohol used in the process could evaporate and be re-used.
+Pears' unique manufacturing process required the soap to be dried for up to thirteen weeks so that the alcohol used could evaporate and be reused.
 The soap bars were laid out on wooden trays in drying rooms known as "ovens" about the size of a domestic garage.
 Bars were placed on trays with both sides open to the air.
 Ovens were graded in warmth from around 70F (21C) to 100F (39C).
-As drying proceeded trolleys loaded with trays were moved to progressively warmer ovens.
+As drying proceeded, trolleys loaded with trays were moved to progressively warmer ovens.
 In practice the soap often became opaque.
 Unilever explored options to prevent this, all of which would have added to the cost: